supabase/postgres/README.md

 Unmodified Postgres with some opinionated defaults and plugins.

-Packer & Ansible template that sets up a Digital Ocean snapshot of a PostgreSQL server with pre-installed and enabled goodies.
+Packer & Ansible templates that sets up a PostgreSQL server with pre-installed and enabled goodies in either of the following providers:
+- AWS (AMIs)
+- Digital Ocean (Snapshots)

 ## Supported Images
 - Ubuntu 18.04 Bionic (LTS)